USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_ISAM_cracmm2_stage.md

 ## CMAQ-ISAM Benchmark Tutorial ##

-### Procedure to build and run the CMAQ-ISAM model using gnu compiler for the cb6r5_ae7_aq mechanism with the m3dry dry deposition scheme: ###
+### Procedure to build and run the CMAQ-ISAM model using gnu compiler for the CRACMM2 mechanism with the STAGE dry deposition scheme: ###

 ### Step 1: Download and run the CMAQv5.5 benchmark case (without ISAM) to confirm that your model run is consistent with the provided benchmark output.
 - [CMAQ Benchmark Tutorial](CMAQ_UG_tutorial_benchmark.md)